Visiting Muxia Spain | A Magical Village in Galicia

 8 | Slow Down and Watch the Sunset & Sunrise

-One of the best things to do in Muxía is to watch the sunrise or sunset.
+Don’t visit Muxía without appreciating one sunrise or sunset.
 There are multiple places to savor the sky, including the rocks below the Santuario da Virxe da Barca Church, near the lighthouse, and at the top of Mount Corpiño.

 But in all honesty, there isn’t a bad view in the village.